slacy/minimongo/README.rst

   from minimongo import Model, MongoCollection

   class MyCollection(Model):
+      # Here, we specify the database and collection names.
+      # A connection to your DB is automatically created.
       mongo = MongoCollection(database='test', collection='minimongo.example')

+      # Now, we programatically declare what indices we want.
+      # The arguments to the Index constructor are identical to the args to
+      # pymongo's ensure_index function.
+      indices = (Index('x'),)

   if __name__ == '__main__':
+      # Create & save an object, and return a local inmemory copy of it:
       obj = MyCollection({'x': 1, 'y': 2}).save()

+      # Find that object again, loading it into memory:
       res = MyCollection.find({'x': 1})

+      # Change a field value, and save it back to the DB.
       res.other = 'some data'
       res.save()